xmos/lib_awe/doc/user_guide/index.rst

    * - 2
      - Load the ``PlayBasic_3thread`` AWB file which contains the multi-band compressor example
    * - 1
-     - Load the ``simple_volume`` AWB file which contains a passthrough with volume control
+     - Load the ``simple_volume`` AWB file which contains a pass-through with volume control
    * - 0
-     - When the ``simple_volume`` AWB is selected, it controls the volume in 10 dB decremenets.
+     - When the ``simple_volume`` AWB is selected, it controls the volume in 10 dB decrements.
 No function for other builds.

 Building the Examples